Families For Life | FFL Council Members

 COUNCIL MEMBER, FAMILIES FOR LIFE

-Outside of work, he is extremely passionate in developing youth leaders.
-He believes youth are the leaders of today and has committed almost two decades in developing their leadership capabilities.
+Outside of work, he is extremely passionate about developing youth leaders.
+He believes youth are the leaders of today and has committed almost two decades to developing their leadership capabilities.

-Yuvan holds a Masters in Management and Bachelor of Social Sciences from Singapore Management University.
+Yuvan holds a Master’s in Management and a Bachelor of Social Sciences from Singapore Management University.

 "What is a family?
 Even by distilling its most common elements such as marriage, child rearing, biological bonds, intimacy, mutual support, pooling of finances, and living within the same household etc, family is a concept that is multifaceted and complex.
 It is closely connected with our dearest hopes and aspirations, and at times, our biggest challenges and regrets.
 Given how family can significantly shape our lives, it is important for us to discover how love and care can pave the way for a fulfilling family life."

 Tricia's research interests centre around family law, sociology of law and children.
 Her current research areas include how family and marriage are defined in Singapore, how family law in Singapore can best develop and how the family justice system can help families in distress.
-She is currently the Principal Investigator of an ongoing project on understanding attitudes towards sexual misconduct in institutes of higher learning.
+She is currently pursuing a PhD at UC Berkeley on Therapeutic Justice in the Family Justice System in Singapore.

 Tricia is happily married and does not have any children (yet).